rsvihladremio/dremio-stress/README.md

 NOTE: it is highly recommended to use the Docker option.

-To run this on an M series Mac (Apple Silicon) one needs to have unixODBC installed for Intel so do the following:
+To run this on an M series Mac (Apple Silicon) one needs to have UnixODBC installed for Intel so do the following:

 * run the shell in x86_64 mode `arch -x86_64 zsh`
-* install homebrew `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
+* install Homebrew `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
-* install unixodbc as `brew install unixodbc`
+* install UnixODBC as `brew install unixodbc`
+* install the Dremio ODBC driver

-# Example stress.json files
+## Example stress.json files

-## Two queries will end up at more or less at 50%% usage each
+### Two queries will end up at more or less at 50% usage each

 ```json
 {